-The first stage of the Mayi Kuwayu Study will begin around February 2018.
-We will send out a survey by mail to 20,000 Aboriginal and Torres Strait Islander people around the country.
+The Mayi Kuwayu Study was officially launched at the NACCHO Members' Conference on November 1, 2018.
+We sent out a pilot survey by mail to 20,000 Aboriginal and Torres Strait Islander people around the country.

-The responses we get from the first survey will help us understand where to send the survey to reach younger and older people and regional and remote areas.
-The survey will be sent out to a much larger number of people from June 2018.
+The responses we received from the first survey have helped us understand where to send the survey to reach younger and older people and regional and remote areas.
+The survey was sent to 180,000 people in February 2019.

 How do I know my information will be private?

 No information will be reported in a way that will allow you, your household or your community to be identified.
 All information collected will be used for this research only.

 This study is bound by strict privacy laws and all responses will be treated confidentially.
 Mayi Kuwayu has a Data Governance committee and a community and technical panel that have expertise to ensure your privacy and confidentiality.

 The study has been reviewed by Human Research Ethics Committees in each State and Territory who look at how information is kept private and confidential.

 How will information from the study be used to help me and others?

 Information from the Mayi Kuwayu Study will provide a much better understanding of how Aboriginal and Torres Strait Islander culture relates to health and wellbeing.